callnow

 It is also known as the “Reducing-Balance Method“.

-Under this method, an asset undergoes depreciation at a constant rate, which is applied to its declining book value each year, resulting in accelerated depreciation and higher values in the early years of the asset’s life.
+Under this method, an asset undergoes depreciation at a constant rate, which is applied to its declining book value each year.
+This results in accelerated depreciation and higher values in the early years of the asset’s life.

 Companies use this method for recording assets like computers, printers, cell phones, and other high-technology products that quickly become obsolete.